LynnN-98/ampa-wmt-rto-hackathon/DS-Project-for-rto-hackathon/README.md

 ![geo1](https://user-images.githubusercontent.com/63036112/180654627-c8ac1b4e-704a-4cc9-8c8a-aacaa7241f50.png)

-1. Using the heat map of coordinates and distance (the redder the place represents the farther the distance), we found not only that the locations where pets were found were generally distributed next to buildings or by roads in the city, rather than near green areas or water sources, but also that pets near the edge of the city generally traveled a long distance.
+1. Using the heat map of coordinates and distance (the redder the place represents the farther the distance), I found not only that the locations where pets were found were generally distributed next to buildings or by roads in the city, rather than near green areas or water sources, but also that pets near the edge of the city generally traveled a long distance.
 However, the specific characteristics of different cities vary, for example, downtown McAllen, TX also has a lot of pets found traveling long distances

 ![geo](https://user-images.githubusercontent.com/63036112/180654647-c46f1122-9fd9-4df5-a934-3c4d1bff40bc.png)